VK-246/shipping-calculator/README.md

 4. View the estimated shipping cost and expected delivery time.

 ## Author
-This project is developed and maintained by the logistics team of logistivs.pvt.limited.
+This project is developed and maintained by the logistics team of logistics.pvt.limited.

 ## License
 This project is licensed under the [Apache License 2.0](./LICENSE).